richardvenneman/appsignal-docs/source/ruby/configuration/index.html.md

 If you use a framework that is aware of environments and [is supported by the AppSignal gem](/ruby/integrations/index.html), the environment is detected automatically.

-## Configuration load order

-We moved the [configuration load order](/ruby/configuration/load-order.html) to its own page.

-## Configuration options

-We moved the [configuration options](/ruby/configuration/options.html) to their own page.

 ## Example configuration file